This roast pork loin recipe with rosemary will give your roast dinner an Italian twist.

 Keep your pork simple with this easy roast recipe – perfect to warm you through and through.
 Roast in the oven for 2hrs infused in fresh rosemary for a delicious flavour.
 Your meat will be tender and succulent when it comes out of the oven.
-Serve with roasted potatoes and Yorkshire puddings for a family feast on Sunday.

 - 4 garlic leaves, finely chopped